-- Adaptational Heroism: Grendel wants vengence for his father's death in this film, as opposed the murdering some noisy neighbours.
+- Adaptational Heroism: Grendel wants vengence for his father's death in this film, as opposed to murdering some noisy neighbours.

-- An Arm and a Leg: It's a forgone conclusion, but Grendel get's his arm torn off by Beowulf.
+- An Arm and a Leg: It's a Foregone Conclusion, but Grendel get's his arm torn off by Beowulf.

 - Artistic Licence - Geography: The film takes place in Denmark and even puts out a map to show the location, but the film is shot clearly in Iceland.